Best Semi-Hollow Body Guitar Under $500

 Gibson’s concept for the ES-335 went on to spawn numerous offshoots from Gibson and other guitar companies.
 It’s become a legendary instrument, and for good reason.
 But as you probably already know, the Gibson ES-335 is well out of your price range if you plan on sticking to a $500 budget.
 That’s okay.
 You still have options, and some really good ones!

 This article takes a look at three of the best semi-hollow body guitars for under $500.
 If you’ve read any of my other articles, you know my goal is to help you to find the right gear without dropping too much cash.
-These guitars will get the job done.
+These instruments are made by some of the top guitars companies, and they will get the job done.

 On to the gear!